Caster: Coding a Topology

 Overview

 Caster is the primary deployment component of the Crucible simulation framework.
-Caster is built around Terraform, an open source "Infrastructure as Code" tool.
+Terraform, an open-source Infrastructure-as-Code tool, underlies Caster.

-Caster is meant to provide a web interface that gives exercise developers a powerful and flexible way to create, share, and manage topology configurations.
+Caster provides a web interface that gives exercise developers a powerful and flexible way to create, share, and manage topology configurations.

-Initial versions of Caster focus on a web front-end for raw Terraform configurations and outputs.
-This gives advanced developers easier access to a powerful deployment tool.
-Targeted improvements to the experience for these users will be made in the future.
-Eventually, this system will be used to underpin a more user-friendly interface that will allow configurations to be pieced together with less or no writing of Terraform code directly.
+Initial versions of Caster focused on a web front-end for raw Terraform configurations and outputs.
+This gave advanced developers easier access to a powerful deployment tool.
+Targeted improvements to the experience for these users are coming in the future.
+Eventually, this system will underpin a more user-friendly interface that will allow the piecing together of configurations with less or no writing of Terraform code directly.

 Terraform Integration